Record ssh sessions

 Record ssh sessions - How to enable it on the bastion host (also called a “ jump server ” )

-This feature lets you record ssh sessions of ssh jump servers users accessing servers or amazon instances or other cloud instances via the jump box.
+This feature lets you record ssh sessions of ssh jump servers users accessing servers or amazon instances or other cloud instances via the jump box and audit the ssh logs recorded.
 This is useful for meeting security compliances like pci dss, hippa, nist , nerc, ffiec etc. To enable ssh recording.

 There are 3 settings to record the ssh sessions